speechbrain/speechbrain/recipes/MOABB/README.md

 - The quantities of subjects (`--nsbj`) and sessions (`--nsess`) are dataset-dependent.
 Please consult the dataset table above for this information.
 When conducting a hyperparameter optimization experiment using an alternative dataset or model, kindly adjust both the hparam file and the subject/session counts accordingly.

 - If you intend to perform multiple repetitions of the same hparam optimization, it is necessary to modify the `--exp_name`.

-- Feel free to interrupt and resume the hyperparameter optimization script at any point without encountering any complications.
-Orion is resumable and will restart from the last experiment completed.

 - This script is designed for a Linux-based system.
 In this context, we provide a bash script instead of a Python script due to its natural ability of orchestrating diverse training loops across various subjects and sessions.